raku-community-modules/Net-SMTP/README.md

 A pure-perl6 implementation of a SMTP client.

-SSL/STARTTLS is not supported at this time, and authentication is planned but NYI.
+SSL/STARTTLS is not supported at this time.

 This module includes two different modes of operation: raw mode (sending raw SMTP commands), and a simple mode (just send this email!).